-Film Review - 'Children of the Revolution'Posted on: 11 May 2011 by Alexander Hay
+Film Review - 'Children of the Revolution'Posted by Alexander Hay

 Shane O'Sullivan's documentary vividly captures the legacy of two controversial mothers